-Meeting jointly with the Committees on Law & Major Contracts and Parks & Recreation
+Joint with Budget & Appropriations and Parks & Recreation committees

-With a quorum present, Chair Borgia called the meeting to order at 10:11 AM.
+With a quorum present, Chair Barr called the meeting to order at 10:10 AM.

 Pursuant to Governor Andrew Cuomo's Executive Order No. 202.1, "Continuing Temporary Suspension and Modification of Laws Relating to the Disaster Emergency," which temporarily suspends portions of the New York State Open Meetings Law.